DLaxV-Community-Projects-Hub/FIL-Box-Lacrosse-Goal-Disassemblable-Rigid-Bar/README.md

 # FIL-Box-Lacrosse-Goal-Disassemblable-Rigid-Bar
-Construction plans (in German) for a FIL Boxlacrosse Goal provided by [USV TU Dresden e.V.
+Construction drawings (in German) for a FIL Boxlacrosse Goal provided by [USV TU Dresden e.V.
 Lacrosse](https://www.usv-tu-dresden.de/abteilungen/ballsport/lacrosse.html)

 Thank you for charing!